Jiuhk/CinematicChoice/README.md

 Embarking on this journey post-School of Code, I proudly present my self-initiated endeavor:

-## 🎬 Cinematic Choice 🎬
+## 🎬 Cinematic Choice (CC)🎬

-Step into the world of Cinematic Choice, a revolutionary platform designed to empower both ardent movie enthusiasts and passionate independent filmmakers.
+Step into the world of Cinematic Choice (CC), a revolutionary platform designed to empower both ardent movie enthusiasts and passionate independent filmmakers.
 Our vision is rooted in the enchantment of independent cinema and the captivating narratives that deserve the grandeur of the silver screen.
 Cinematic Choice puts the reins in the hands of users, allowing them to curate their ideal cinematic experiences by casting their invaluable votes for the independent films that stir their excitement.
 Our mission is to bridge the chasm between fervent audiences and exceptionally talented filmmakers who lack the backing of traditional distribution channels, thereby reshaping the very landscape of the film industry itself.

+Notably distinct from conventional crowdfunding, CC offers a focused haven exclusively for cinema, alleviating the competitiveness that plagues independent filmmakers on general crowdfunding platforms, ensuring that their creations find the right audience without dilution.

   ![plot](./FigmaCC.png)